the-turing-way/the-turing-way/book/website/foreword/governance.md

 This chapter is under review.
 ```

-The governance body of _The Turing Way_ is represented by the project leadership and volunteer community leaders from the community who are involves in various formal and informal initiatives.
+The governance body of _The Turing Way_ is represented by the project leadership and volunteer community leaders from the community who are involved in various formal and informal initiatives.

 > Governance is a set of formal and informal practices through which an organisation sets goals, assigns responsibilities, establishes systems, and assesses outcomes of organisational action.